johnnyawesome/TheLakeHouse/README.md

 - Generate the Background Grass-Tiles🌱
 - Generate the Lake🏞️
 - Randomly scatters a few Stones🪨
-- Randomly generate the Trees🌳
+- Randomly generate the Trees🌳.
 - Randomly chooses the Predators🐺 out of a Pool of 4 (Bear🐻, Dog🐶, Fox🦊, Wolf🐺) and places them randomly on the Map
 - Randomly chooses the Herbivores🐰 out of a Pool of 5 (Mouse🐁, Rabbit🐰, White Rabbit🐰, Stag🦌) and places them randomly on the Map
 - Randomly scatters Apples🍎 as Food for the Herbivores🐰